 Water Main Extension Requests

-- A letter that includes the name and address of the Engineer of Record and the name, address and phone number of the entity fiscally responsible for the project.
+- A letter providing the name, address and phone number of the entity fiscally responsible for the project.

-- Four hard copies of the plans and/or the final plat, BMP erosion control plan and digital CAD file(s).
+- Digital copies (both PDF and CAD files) of the development plans and/or the final plat and BMP erosion control plan.

 - A letter from the fire department with jurisdiction approving/recommending the location of fire hydrants.

-- The inspector will perform a site visit ten to fourteen days after the initial design.
-The site must be within 6 inches of final grade.
+- The inspector will perform a site visit 10 to 14 days after the initial design.
+The site must be within 6 inches of final grade for the inspection.
 We strongly recommend that curbs be installed when the inspection is performed.

 - After the inspection is complete, we will complete the final design and request bids from certified contractors.
 Contractors will have approximately two weeks to submit bids.

 - Once bids are received and tabulated, we will award the project to the approved low bidder.
-We will then prepare a letter and agreement(s) for the entity financially responsible, requesting a deposit and providing information about a refund, if applicable.
+We will then prepare a letter and agreement(s) for the entity financially responsible for the main extension requesting a deposit and providing information regarding potential refunds, if applicable.

 - We will order materials once we receive the required deposit and signed agreements.
 Materials typically take two to four weeks to be delivered.
-However, due to COVID and the national driver shortage, we are experiencing significant delays.
-NOTE: As of February 2022: Material deliveries are currently taking approximately sixteen weeks.
+However, due to ongoing national supply chain challenges, we are experiencing significant delays.
+NOTE: As of January 2023, material deliveries are taking approximately 16 weeks.

-- Once materials are delivered, we will begin the construction process of the water main extension.
+- Once materials are delivered, we will begin the construction process for the water main extension.